nomadcrypto/asset/README.md

 asset
 =====

-This is a chop out of my running bot
+This is a chop out of my running bot.
+If you find it useful and feel like donating please make a donation to seans outpost(http://seansoutpost.com) or bitcoin not bombs(http://www.bitcoinnotbombs.com/)

-You will need the following python packages numpy
+You will need the following python packages

+numpy
 ```
 sudo pip install numpy